-Seeking exposure through CAAPs could lead to additional costs of investments.
-For example, investment in CAAPs is subject to the fees, charges and costs of issuers.
-As the availability of CAAPs is limited by applicable mainland China regulations, the cost of investing in such products is subject to market supply and demand forces.
-Where the market supply is low relative to market demand, acquiring further CAAPs may involve a higher cost or a premium, which may adversely affect the Sub-Fund's overall performance.
+Seeking exposure through ELN could lead to additional costs of investments.
+For example, investment in ELN is subject to the fees, charges and costs of issuers.
+As the availability of ELN is limited by applicable Mainland China regulations, the cost of investing in such products is subject to market supply and demand forces.
+Where the market supply is low relative to market demand, acquiring further ELN may involve a higher cost or a premium, which may adversely affect the Sub-Fund's overall performance.

-CAAPs may not be listed and are subject to the terms and conditions imposed by their issuer.
-These terms may lead to delays in implementing the Manager's investment strategy due to restrictions on the issuer acquiring or disposing of the securities underlying the CAAPs.
-Investment in CAAPs can be illiquid as there is no active market in CAAPs.
-In order to meet realisation requests, a Sub-Fund relies upon the counterparty issuing the CAAPs to quote a price to unwind any part of the CAAPs.
+ELN may not be listed and are subject to the terms and conditions imposed by their issuer.
+These terms may lead to delays in implementing the Manager's investment strategy due to restrictions on the issuer acquiring or disposing of the securities underlying the ELN.
+Investment in ELN can be illiquid as there is no active market in ELN.
+In order to meet realisation requests, the Sub-Funds rely upon the counterparty issuing the ELN to quote a price to unwind any part of the ELN.
 This price will reflect the market liquidity conditions and the size of the transaction.

-By seeking exposure to investments in China A-shares through CAAPs, a Sub-Fund is taking on the credit risk of the issuer of the CAAPs.
-There is a risk that the issuer will not settle a transaction due to a credit or liquidity problem, or will otherwise default in its obligations under the CAAPs, thus causing a Sub-Fund to suffer a loss.
-In addition, in the case of a default, a Sub-Fund could become subject to adverse market movements while a Sub-Fund enters into a replacement transaction with a new counterparty.
+By seeking exposure to investments in certain listed securities through ELN, the Sub-Funds are taking on the credit risk of the issuer of the ELN.
+There is a risk that the issuer will not settle a transaction due to a credit or liquidity problem, thus causing the Sub-Funds to suffer a loss.
+In addition, in the case of a default, the Sub-Funds could become subject to adverse market movements while a Sub-Fund enters into a replacement transaction with a new counterparty.

-An investment in a CAAP entitles the holder to certain cash payments calculated by reference to the China A-shares to which the CAAP is linked.
-It is not an investment directly in the China A-shares themselves.
-An investment in the CAAP does not entitle the holder of the CAAP to the beneficial interest in the China A-shares nor to make any claim against the company issuing the China A-shares.
+An investment in an ELN entitles the holder to certain cash payments calculated by reference to the shares to which the ELN is linked.
+It is not an investment directly in the shares themselves.
+An investment in the ELN does not entitle the ELN holder to the beneficial interest in the shares nor to make any claim against the company issuing the shares.

-Investment through CAAPs may lead to a dilution of performance of a Sub-Fund when compared to a fund investing directly in similar assets.
-In addition, when a Sub-Fund intends to invest in a particular China A-share through CAAPs, there is no guarantee that subsequent application monies for Units in a Sub-Fund can be immediately invested in such China A-share through CAAPs.
+Investment through ELN may lead to a dilution of performance of a Sub-Fund when compared to a fund investing directly in similar assets.
+In addition, when the Sub-Funds intend to invest in a particular share through ELN, there is no guarantee that subsequent application monies for Units in a Sub-Fund can be immediately invested in such share through ELN.
 This may impact on the performance of a Sub-Fund.

-An issuer of a CAAP may deduct various charges, expenses or potential liabilities from the prices of the CAAP including but not limited to any actual or potential mainland China tax liabilities (if any) determined by the CAAP issuer at its discretion and such deduction may not be refundable.
+An issuer of the ELN may deduct various charges, expenses or potential liabilities from the prices of the ELN including but not limited to any actual or potential Mainland China tax liabilities (if any) determined by the ELN issuer at its discretion and such deduction may not be refundable.

-As at the date hereof, it is likely that a Sub-Fund will invest in the China A-shares market through CAAPs issued by institutions which have obtained the status as a QFI in mainland China; and certain restrictions imposed by the mainland Chinese government on QFIs may have an adverse effect on a Sub-Fund's liquidity and performance.
-QFIs are subject to restrictions on the maximum stake which can be held in any one listed company.
-A Sub-Fund will generally invest in CAAPs that are realisable on each Dealing Day under normal market conditions, subject to the credit risk of the counterparty.
-If the CAAPs cannot be realised on each Dealing Day, a Sub-Fund may be subject to additional liquidity risks.
+As at the date hereof, it is likely that the Sub-Funds will invest in the China A-share market through ELN issued by institutions which have obtained the QFII status in Mainland China; and certain restrictions imposed by the Chinese government on QFIIs may have an adverse effect on the Sub-Funds' liquidity and performance.
+QFIIs are subject to restrictions on the maximum stake which can be held in any one listed company.
+The Sub-Funds will generally invest in ELN that is realisable on each Dealing Day under normal market conditions, subject to the credit risk of the counterparty.
+If the ELN cannot be realised on each Dealing Day, a Sub-Fund may be subject to additional liquidity risks.